-Why book mancora to Trujillo bus with redBus?
+Why book a Máncora to Trujillo bus with redBus?

-You can also avail time-to-time redBus offers while booking online bus tickets from mancora to Trujillo.
-Follow simple, fast and secure bus booking procedure.
-This helps to create a joyful road travel experience!
+You can also time-to-time redBus offers while booking your bus tickets online from Máncora to Trujillo.
+Follow a simple, fast and secure bus booking procedure.
+This helps save time and also helps to create a joyful travel experience!

 It's been many centuries since the Tallanes were the first inhabitants of Máncora.
 Nowadays, 105 years after its official foundation, Máncora, which took its name from a large property close to the Chira river, has been transformed in a beach-city with nearly 10000 residents.
 Máncora is a tourist reference worldwide, famous for the beaches of indomitable waves, its flourishing tourism development and its incomparable landscapes.